benattali/benattali.github.io/aboutme.md

 subtitle: Some cool things about me :)
 ---

 I was born in Tel Aviv, Israel and moved to Toronto, Canada at the age of 10.
-Since then I've done some back-and-forth between both countries, altogether spending about half my time in Canada (13 years), half in Israel (13 years) and about a year travelling around the world (yup, I'm 27 now).
+Since then I've done some back-and-forth between both countries, altogether spending about half my time in Canada (13 years), half in Israel (13 years) and about a year travelling around the world.

 Here are some things I ❤ in no particular order: